nanoboot/bit-backup/README.md

 # bit-backup

-"Bit Backup" (Bib) is a tool to manage files.
+"Bit Backup" is a tool to manage files.

 ## How to run